 The above pictures both Martin Luther, and his friend, Philip Melanchthon, reverently kneeling at the cross, with a golden sky above them.
 The top inscription reads "5 Centuries Since the Protestant Reformation".
 Clearly, it's meant to be honorific, and positively commemorative.

-How, though, can the above be anything less than manifest hypocrisy, and apostasy?
-How dare the Roman Catholic Church issue such a token, after having damned both of the men it pictures, and after condemning their doctrines, and all of their followers as well?
+The above is manifest hypocrisy of the worst sort.
+How dare the Roman Catholic Church issue such a token, after having damned both of the men it pictures, and after condemning their doctrines, and all of their followers as well.

-This would be as if I commemorated Muhammad, or Mao Zedong.
+From the perspective of historical Roman Catholicism, this would be tantamount to commemorating Muhammad, or Mao Zedong.
 Would any Christian ever create a stamp of Muhammad, reverently bowing at the Kaaba, on the anniversary of the Hijrah?
 Or of Mao Zedong, standing triumphantly in Tiananmen Square, on the anniversary of the end of the Chinese Civil War?
 Of course not.
 We lament that these men ever existed.
 So too, did the Roman Catholic Church lament the existence of Martin Luther, until the last few decades.

-And, I understand that this is "merely" a stamp, but allow me to ask my Roman Catholic friends - would Pope Leo X have issued that stamp?
+And, yes, this is "merely" a stamp, of course.
+But allow me to ask my Roman Catholic friends - would Pope Leo X have issued that stamp?
 If not, why not, considering that he occupied the same position of "Vicar of Christ" that Pope Francis occupies?
 The purpose of highlighting what is but a small example from the corpus of Post-Vatican 2 ecumenism on behalf of the Catholic Church towards Lutherans, and Protestants more broadly, is to demonstrate that the Papacy is inconsistent, and teaches radically different things today, compared to what it taught in the past, which demonstrates that the institution is unreliable, and fraudulent.

 Historically, the Roman Catholic Church excommunicated Martin Luther, and those who followed his doctrines, which they condemned as heretical.
 It looked upon the Reformation as a great falling away from the truth, leading to the damnation of many.